Cubs clinch 4th straight playoff spot, top Pirates 7-6 in 10 | New Country 923

+“We’re not taking this for granted,” Albert Almora Jr. said.
+“We’re super pumped that we’re in the playoffs, but the job’s not done.
+We want to take this division and move forward with the best record in the NL.”

-CHICAGO (AP) — Shortly after their playoff spot was assured, the Chicago Cubs beat the Pittsburgh Pirates 7-6 Wednesday night when Albert Almora Jr. hit a game-ending single with two outs in the 10th inning.
+Shortly after their playoff spot was assured, Chicago beat the Pittsburgh Pirates 7-6 when Almora hit a game-ending single with two outs in the 10th inning.

-The NL Central-leading Cubs clinched their fourth straight postseason appearance earlier in the evening when Milwaukee beat St. Louis.
-The Brewers, who sealed a playoff slot with their win, are a half-game behind Chicago — one of them will win the NL Central, the other will play in the NL wild-card game next Tuesday.
+The NL Central-leading Cubs clinched a playoff slot earlier in the evening when Milwaukee beat St. Louis.
+The Brewers, who also sealed a postseason berth, are a half-game behind Chicago — one of them will win the division, the other will play in the NL wild-card game next Tuesday.

-After Pittsburgh tied it in the ninth on a two-out, two-run double by Starling Marte, the Cubs bounced back to win.
+After Pittsburgh tied it in the ninth on a two-out, two-run double by Starling Marte, the Cubs bounced back.

 Ian Happ led off the 10th with a walk and was replaced by pinch-runner Terrance Gore.
 Mike Freeman’s sacrifice moved up Gore, and he took third on a groundout.
 Almora singled to left on an 0-2 pitch from Richard Rodriguez (4-3).